 Regional Variations in Terminology

-- Highway: This is a broad term that includes all major types of roads, including freeways, expressways, and arterial roads.
+- Highway: This is a broad term that includes all major types of roads, including freeways, expressways, and arterial roads in the United States.

 - Interstate: Part of the U.S. Interstate Highway System, interstates are federally funded, controlled-access highways designed for long-distance travel across multiple states.